Interuniversity PhD Program in

 In addition to traditional courses and seminars, the program will hold a supervised writing seminar, an annual retreat and other special activities.
 The program will also aid graduates in regards to placement, both in academia and in other positions.

-During the current enrolment period we are especially interested in applicants who want to work on issues related to explanation, systems biology, and evolution of morality.
+During the current enrollment period we are especially interested in applicants who want to work on issues related to explanation, systems biology, and evolution of morality.
 We encourage students interested in these topics to apply, but all topics related to history and philosophy of biology are welcome.

 Goals and Program Structure